What is the Pension Visa in Colombia?

 Does the Pension Visa have work permissions?

-What restrictions does the visa have?
+What restrictions does the Pension Visa have?

 Does Colombia have a Veterans Disability Pension?